Duke Nukem Forever, whoo

 I’m sure you’ve heard already that two builds of Duke Nukem Forever from 2001 have leaked.
 One from August and another from October.
 The August build is unfortunately missing content but still gives a glimpse at a slightly earlier state of the game.

 If you’ve perhaps been living under a rock, the drop is available here.
-There’s a little under 500 maps to look at here.
+There are little under 500 maps to look at here.

-Keep in mind that the build in this state was of course not intended to be seen by the general public and has likely been scraped off a developer workstation - there’s quite a bit of porn to be found in the menus, if you’re sensitive to that sort of thing.
+Keep in mind that the build in this state was not intended to be seen by the public and has likely been scraped off a developer workstation—there’s quite a bit of porn to be found in the menus, if you’re sensitive to that sort of thing.

 Because of what’s here, which is more than many expected, it’s interesting seeing all the percentages and estimates people have been throwing around as to how close this was to being a shipped project (myself included.)
 But at the end of the day, we weren’t there and don’t know the specific constraints or internal thought processes of the people involved - it’s why it’s been a shame to see quite a bit of renewed drama arise from this, and it seems even the founders of 3D Realms are getting into a bit of a finger-pointing match.